Building Low-Latency Live Streaming with Amazon IVS - Streaming Channels and Chat Integration

 Channels and Chat Integration

 When you create a channel, a stream key is issued.
 Simply enter the endpoint URL and stream key in OBS Studio's streaming settings to start broadcasting.
 IVS automatically handles transcoding (generating multiple quality levels) and CDN delivery.
 Player SDKs support Web (JavaScript), iOS, and Android, providing playback controls, quality switching, and metadata event handling.
+The Timed Metadata API lets you send interactive elements (quizzes, polls, product displays) synchronized with the live video to the player.
 IVS Chat is a WebSocket-based real-time chat system with built-in message moderation (banned word filters, user muting).
+Controlling chat token issuance through Lambda enables permission management integrated with your existing authentication infrastructure.

 Recording and Clip Features